bhavinjawade/RidgeBase/README.md

 # BibTex:

-If you use RidgeBase dataset or the associated app in your research please cite our paper:
+If you use RidgeBase dataset or the associated app in your research please cite following papers:

 **Plain Text:**